 Real Food Shamrock Shake Recipe

-Although the fast food version is only available once a year, this sweet treat is worth having all year round.
-It’s creamy and sweet, with enough nutrition to make it a smart choice any time of the year.
-Although not as sweet as the original version, (which contains over 19 teaspoons of sugar for a medium size!) feel free to add some more maple syrup or honey if you prefer a sweeter taste.
+Although the fast food version is only available for a limited time, this sweet treat is worth having all year round.
+It’s creamy and sweet, with enough nutrition to make it a smart choice any time.
+It’s not as sweet as the original version, (which has 13 teaspoons of sugar for a medium size!).
+But feel free to add some more maple syrup or honey if you prefer a sweeter taste.

-This recipe makes enough for two real food shamrock shakes so it can be shared with a friend!
+This recipe makes enough for two real food Shamrock Shakes so you can share with a friend!

 Healthy Shamrock Shake Recipe